 See what you can learn hanging around on internet forums?

-You can see what the notes look like - and if you can read square notes, you can sing it yourself to see what it sounds like, if you haven't heard it - in this PDF of the Passion according to Luke, notated for singing, from Grace Church in Newark.
-There's a note on page 20, after Jesus commends his spirit to God, and breathes his last, that says, "Then the Chronista sings the conlusion of the Passion Gospel to the Planctus tone:" - and the tone change starts on page 21.
-(And BTW, the "Chronista" - the narrator, that is, but I guess that actually means "the Chronologist"? - in the video linked below is one wonderful singer.
-Do go listen, either via video or audio-only; highly worth it.)
+You can see what the notes look like in the first video above - or you can open this PDF of the Passion according to Luke, notated for singing, from Grace Church in Newark.
+There's a note on page 20, after Jesus commends his spirit to God, and breathes his last, that says, "Then the Chronista sings the conclusion of the Passion Gospel to the Planctus tone:" - and the tone change starts on page 21.

 Under "Planctus" at Wikipedia, you find this: